 Third, try to sing with your mouth closed.
 This is the best remedy if you cannot achieve harmonic resonance.

 By doing this, you can open your velum to enable you to sing through your nose.
-If you sing through the tiny passage of your nose, you’ll be able to create back-pressure that greatly help in producing the desired sound.
+If you sing through the tiny passage of your nose, you’ll be able to create back-pressure that greatly helps in producing the desired sound.

 4) Practicing in Reverberating Environment